River Ching: Name

 The river runs through parts of Chingford, but the name of the river is a back-formation from the name of that area, rather than the town being named after the river.
 It is often marked on maps simply as The Ching and sometimes documented, in whole or in part, as Ching Brook.

 Administration

 The river lies across multiple local authority boundaries, first forming the border between Essex and the London Borough of Waltham Forest, and later marking the boundary between that Borough and its fellow Borough of Redbridge.

 Pollution

 The Ching is classified by the Environment Agency as a Heavily Modified Waterbody, and when last studied, while in good condition on chemical standards, was deemed to be only of moderate ecological quality status, with multiple reasons for quality issues identified.
 In 2009, Thames Water announced a study aimed at reducing pollution of the river in its lower reaches caused by domestic waste water from sinks, showers, dishwashers, and washing machines.

+Droughts and risks of flooding

+The River Ching is a flashy river that is prone to heavy rainfall.
+In summer 2022 the clay bed of the river was very dry, in August 2022 heavy rain caused the worst flooding in 60 years.
+The land was baked hard and could not absorb the water so it drained into the river.

+As of August 2026, the river Ching has dried up completely between Connaught Water and Whitehall Road, the first time this has happened since 1976.